‘We need you’: GOP hunts for new voters in Trump territory

 The strategy is more difficult to execute given the stunning disruption wrought by the coronavirus pandemic, both in terms of a public health crisis and nationwide economic dislocation.

+Trump’s handling of the virus has cost him support among suburban women and older voters.
+His response to the civil unrest reacting to police killings of Black men only served to energize the resolve of Black women, as candidates and as voters.
+His wrecking-ball persona has prompted some of his backers in 2016 to reject him.

-So his fate lay in large part in places like Butler County, an overwhelmingly white, conservative county north of Pittsburgh.
+So his fate lies in large part in places like Butler County, an overwhelmingly white, conservative county north of Pittsburgh.
 There are nearly two Republicans for each registered Democrat.
 Most adults did not graduate from college.
-The economy rests on manufacturing and fracking, as well as from suburbs creeping in from the city.
+The economy rests on manufacturing and fracking, as well as service-sector jobs from suburbs creeping in from the city.

 Republican turnout in Butler County was an impressive 80% in 2016.
 But local Republicans say the goal is to push that number as high as 90% this year.
 And they’ve spent several months registering new Republicans, adding 9,043 of them this year alone, for a 12.8% increase.
 Trump’s campaign is trying to replicate those kinds of numbers in other rural and exurban counties in the state.